 CW Brown Interviews Justin Clark

 I recently got to sit down with Justin Clark and asked him some important questions that viewers will want to know.
-This includes what led up to the creation of his Podcast and how he came to have a relationship with me at Philosophical Atheism.
+This includes what led up to the creation of his podcast, Secular Nation, and how he came to have a relationship with me at Philosophical Atheism.

 CW Brown:Why do you think people become religious?